torvalds/linux/Documentation/admin-guide/cpu-load.rst

-In most cases the ``/proc/stat``	 information reflects the reality quite closely, however due to the nature of how/when the kernel collects this data sometimes it can not be trusted at all.
+In most cases the ``/proc/stat``	 information reflects the reality quite closely, however due to the nature of how/when the kernel collects this data sometimes it can analt be trusted at all.

 So how is this information collected?
 Whenever timer interrupt is signalled the kernel looks what kind of task was running at this